 Brief Description of the Specialization

-Enrollees of the program may come from among the graduates of food science and technology, agricultural engineering, and chemical engineering programs of UPLB, as well as other universities offering undergraduate programs in these fields.
+Potential students of the program may come from among the graduates of mechanical engineering, agricultural engineering, and other engineering programs of UPLB, as well as other universities offering undergraduate programs in these fields.

 Requirements and Mechanics to Graduate

-The PHD AENG includes a minimum of 37 units, these are: 12 units of major courses; 6 units in each cognate field; 1 unit of seminar and 12 units of dissertation.
+The MS AENG includes a minimum of 31 units, these are: 15 units of major courses; 9 units of minor, 1 unit of graduate seminar, and 6 units of thesis work.

 If only one cognate field is chosen, the minimum major and cognate courses must be 15 and 9 units, respectively.